magnum-zx/magnum-zx/README.md

 - 👋 Hi, I’m @magnum-zx
-- 👀 I’m interested in front-end and web3
+- 👀 I’m interested in front-end dev
-- 🌱 I’m currently learning Astro to build my blog, and contributing to Astro Docs(zh-cn)
+- 🌱 I’m currently learning Vue3, and contributing to Astro Docs(zh-cn)

-- 💞️ I’m looking to collaborate on ...
+💞️ Plan to do:
-- 📫 How to reach me ...
+- back-end stack(Nods.js, mongodb/mysql, Restful API/GraphQL API)
+- learning CLI development

 <!---
 magnum-zx/magnum-zx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.